Vatican treasurer George Pell faces Australian court

 Story highlights

-- NEW: Cardinal George Pell has arrived at court to face historical sexual assault offenses
+- NEW: Cardinal Pell will plead not guilty to historical sexual assault offenses, lawyer says

 - He vehemently denies the allegations

-Melbourne, Australia (CNN)One of the most senior figures in the Vatican will on Wednesday face a court in his native Australia on multiple charges of historical sexual assault offenses.
+Melbourne, Australia (CNN)One of the most senior figures in the Vatican will plead not guilty to multiple charges of historical sexual assault offenses, his lawyer told an Australian court on Wednesday.

-Cardinal George Pell has arrived at Melbourne Magistrates Court, accompanied by seven police officers, for his first hearing since the charges were made by Victoria Police last month.
+Cardinal George Pell faced the Melbourne Magistrates Court Wednesday for his first hearing since the charges were made by Victoria Police last month.

 The 76-year-old, who has consistently and strenuously denied the charges, has been given a leave of absence from his role at the Holy See as Secretariat for the Economy while he fights the case in the city where he was once Archbishop.

-A huge media scrum was waiting for Pell as he walked into the court house, requiring police officers to help clear the way for the cardinal.
+A huge media scrum followed Pell as he entered and exited the court house, requiring police officers to help clear the way for the cardinal.

+Both supporters and protestors crowded outside the Magistrates Court for a chance to see the cardinal.

-Although expected to be brief, Wednesday's court hearing marks a significant moment in Australia where Pell is the country's most senior Catholic.
+Wednesday's brief court hearing marked a significant moment in Australia, where Pell is the country's most senior Catholic.

 Pell is the most senior cardinal in the history of the Catholic Church ever to face criminal charges.